-Ernest Rutherford is the father of nuclear chemistry and physics.
+Ernest Rutherford is the father of nuclear chemistry and nuclear physics.
 He discovered and named the atomic nucleus, the proton, the alpha particle, and the beta particle.
 He discovered the concept of nuclear half-lives and achieved the first deliberate transformation of one element into another, fulfilling one of the ancient passions of the alchemists.

 Ernest Rutherford was born on August 30, 1871, in the village of Brightwater on New Zealand’s South Island.
 His father, James Rutherford, was a farmer from Scotland and his mother, Martha Thompson, was a schoolteacher from England.